-You’ll easily be able to find a spot on the beach, go snorkeling or rent a sun lounger and didn’t have to worry about battling the crowds at all.
+I was easily able to find a spot on the beach and go snorkeling.
+I even rented a sun lounger and didn’t have to worry about battling the crowds at all.

 As this beach is tucked away, hidden behind the Anse Chastanet Resort, few people know about it which is why it’s always so empty.

-One of my favorite things about Anse Mamin Beach is that you’ll find zero hawkers trying to sell you stuff.
+One of my favorite things about Anse Mamin Beach was that there were zero hawkers trying to sell you stuff.

-Unfortunately, this is a bit of a problem in St Lucia as a whole but Anse Mamin has managed to stay hawker free.
+Unfortunately, I found that this was a bit of a problem in St Lucia as a whole but Anse Mamin has managed to stay hawker free.

 This is likely due to the effort involved in getting to the beach and the fact that it’s so quiet.

-The beach itself is really clean and well-kept.
-The waters are also super calm and it’s safe to swim in the water which is always warm.
+I noticed that the beach itself was really clean and well-kept.
+The waters were also super calm and it’s safe to swim in the water which is always warm.

 Expect swaying palm trees and crystal clear waters however you should be aware that the sand isn’t super white.